paul-hammant/analyze-mvn-deps/README.md

 scan past that quickly as a red herring.

 2. Related a group:artifact may be in the larger graph twice.
-Once as 'jar' and once as something else, causing an erroneous marking for upgrade.
+Once as 'jar' and once as something else, causing an erroneous upgrade suggestion.

 3. Qualifiers are not well catered for.
 See `org.apache.avro:avro-mapred:jar:hadoop2:1.7.7:compile` above (hadoop2 being the qualifier).

-4. Where a team releases (say) `4.1.3` and then back-ports the fix of a bug to (say) `3.9.5` the latter might have a more recent timestamp and be deemed more recent than the former - causing an erroneous upgrade suggestion.

-5. The script is only checking the 'maven central' repository.
+4. The script is only checking the 'maven central' repository.
 So Gradle's at https://repo.gradle.org/gradle/libs-releases-local/ is not checked

 ## Examples of output for the excellent Hazelcast [github.com/hazelcast/hazelcast-jet-demos](https://github.com/hazelcast/hazelcast-jet-demos)